A look back at actress Linda Lavin's long career — on-screen and off

 (SOUNDBITE OF ARCHIVED NPR BROADCAST)

-LAVIN: Women in those years were older.
+LAVIN: And women in those years were older.
 They were tired.
 They were centered on everybody else but themselves.
 They were doers.
 They were martyrs.

 (SOUNDBITE OF SONG, "I'VE GOT MY EYES ON YOU")

-LAVIN: (Singing) I've got my eyes on you, so best...
+LAVIN: (Singing) I've got my eyes on you, so best beware.
 Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.